-EH&S may provide containers to the College.
-However, it is ultimately the responsibility of the generator of the waste to provide containers.
+The College's Facilities Director will assist the Lowry campus in obtaining waste containers.
 Usually the original container of the main component of the waste can be used (e.g., 4-liter glass jar, 5-gallon green metal solvent can).